tamarin-prover/tamarin-prover/manual/src/003_example.md

 Tamarin has now translated the lemma into a constraint system.
-Since Tamarin looks for counterexamples to the lemma, it looks for a protocol execution that contains a `SessKeyC( S, k )` and a `K( k )` action, but does not use an `LtkReveal( S )`.
+Since Tamarin looks for counterexamples to the lemma, it looks for a protocol execution that contains a `SessKeyC( S, k )` and a `K( k )` action, but does not use a `LtkReveal( S )`.
 This is visualized in the graph as follows.
 The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (adversary reasoning is always